OpenEvalProject/evals/manuscripts/elife-91522/v1/manuscript.md

 ![Figure 5.](https://cdn.elifesciences.org/articles/91522/elife-91522-fig5-v1.jpg)

-**Figure 5.:** A) as well as situated concrete and displaced concrete (B).The displaced concrete activation mask was later correlated with abstract processing across context (see Figure 6).
+**Figure 5.:** The displaced concrete activation mask was later correlated with abstract processing across context (see Figure 6).
 The situated abstract activation mask was later correlated with concrete processing across context (see Figure 6).
 Nodes of the default mode network (DMN) are especially active in the displaced condition for both abstract and concrete words.
 Visual and sensorimotor areas are especially active in situated conditions for both abstract and concrete words.
 Results are thresholded and corrected for multiple comparisons at α=0.01 and displayed with a cluster size ≧ 20 voxels.

 ![Figure 6.](https://cdn.elifesciences.org/articles/91522/elife-91522-fig6-v1.jpg)